GSA/code-gov/docs/FederalSourceCodeStudy/Series/organizational_location.md

 ## Findings

-Evidence shows organizational location tends to not be as much of a factor for publishing software more frequently.
-There were more anecdotal notions of working with the public and being close enough to a CIO office to understand the policy.
-However, units that tended to publish more frequently were often located towards the metaphorical middle of the organization who were close enough to the CIO's office and served external customers.
+Evidence showed organizational location tends to not be as much of a factor for publishing software more frequently.
+There were slightly more units towards the metaphorical middle of the organization that more frequently published OSS.
+This was anecdotally traced to notions of working with the public and being close enough to a CIO office to understand the policy.

 ## Coming Up